jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

   because the ``control`` :ref:`function<what is a function?>` cannot tell the difference between

   - if the current parallel light is :red:`RED` AND the cross light is :red:`RED` AND the timer is :green:`done` which returns the next parallel light as :green:`GREEN` and the next cross light as :red:`RED`, and
-  - if the current parallel light is :red:`RED` AND the cross light is :red:`RED` AND the timer is :green:`done` which gives returns the next parallel light as :red:`RED` and the next cross light as :green:`GREEN`
+  - if the current parallel light is :red:`RED` AND the cross light is :red:`RED` AND the timer is :green:`done` which returns the next parallel light as :red:`RED` and the next cross light as :green:`GREEN`
+  - the current lights are the same in both cases but the output is different

   ================  ================  =============== =================== =================
   current           current                           next                next